Bona Malwal

 Bona Malwal Madut Ring (1928 (Note: 1938, 1937, and 1935 have also been mentioned as Malwal's year of birth.) – 2 November 2025) was a South Sudanese journalist, politician and government official known for his advocacy for self-determination and secession for southern Sudan (today's South Sudan).
-A member of the Dinka ethnic group, he pursued his education in journalism and economics in the United States, earning degrees from Indiana University and Columbia University.
+A member of the Dinka ethnic group, he pursued his education in journalism and economics in the United States, earning degrees from Indiana University Bloomington and Columbia University.
 His career transitioned from an early stint as an Information Officer to journalism, including Editor-in-Chief positions at various Sudanese newspapers including the Southern Front's mouthpiece, The Vigilant.

 Malwal co-founded the Southern Front, served in the national assembly, and held ministerial positions, advocating for cultural, informational policies, and economic development before and during Gaafar Nimeiry's era.
 He also notably resigned in protest against the imposition of Sharia law and Arabic as Sudan's official language after the 1977 National Reconciliation, before later joining the Southern Sudan Autonomous Region's government.
 In the 1990s, he advocated against human right abuses in Sudan while in self-exile.

 He played a role in peace negotiations and South Sudan's independence, occasionally aligning with controversial figures like Omar al-Bashir, who is wanted by the International Criminal Court for orchestrating the Darfur genocide.
 Malwal's advocacy for South Sudanese self-determination alongside his critical stance against both northern and southern leaders stirred controversies, including accusations of exacerbating ethnic tensions and his involvement in conflicts and divisive statements, including his views on other ethnic groups.
 Malwal's family remains influential in South Sudanese politics and diplomacy.

 Early life and education

-Bona Malwal Madut Ring was born in Twic Mayardit County, Bahr El Ghazal, Anglo-Egyptian Sudan (today in South Sudan).
+Bona Malwal Madut Ring was born in 1928 in Twic Mayardit County, Bahr El Ghazal, Anglo-Egyptian Sudan (today in South Sudan).
 He is from the Dinka ethnic group and is the son of a Gogrial Dinka chief.
-Malwal completed a diploma in journalism from Indiana University in 1963 on a scholarship, followed by a bachelor's degree in economics (Note: Other sources mention that Malwal did his bachelor's at St. John's University (New York City)) and a Master of Arts in journalism and communications, both from Columbia University in 1969.
+Malwal completed a diploma in journalism from Indiana University Bloomington in 1963 on a scholarship, followed by a bachelor's degree in economics (Note: Other sources mention that Malwal did his bachelor's at St. John's University (New York City)) and a Master of Arts in journalism and communications, both from Columbia University in 1969.